tidyverse/tidyverse.org/content/blog/2019-11-testthat-2-3-0/index.markdown

 ## Errors

 The main improvements are mostly behind the scenes: we have overhauled the handling of errors and backtraces so that you should get more informative outputs when tests error unexpectedly or fail.
-It's a little hard to demonstrate this authentically in an RMarkdown document, but if you have an error inside a test, like this:
+It's hard to authentically demonstrate this in an RMarkdown document, but if you have an error inside a test, like this:

 ```r